Independent multidisciplinary assessment and diagnosis of Autism Spectrum Disorder

-Solihull Autism Assessment Service offers a timely, robust multi-disciplinary team assessment for children (7+ years) and adults, using extensively validated assessment tools recommended in NICE guidelines for the assessment and diagnosis of Autism Spectrum Disorder.
-Collectively our team have many years experience in assessing for Autism in adults and children, both in the NHS and in independent practice, and we endeavour to provide a professional, individualised and approachable service at all times.
+Solihull Autism Assessment Service offers a timely, robust, neuroaffirmative and multi-disciplinary team assessment for children (7+ years) and adults, using extensively validated assessment tools recommended in NICE guidelines for the identification and diagnosis of Autism and Attention Deficit Hyperactivity Disorder (ADHD).

 Dr Jessica Donohoe, Co-Director and Clinical Psychologist |